• Skip to primary navigation

 For added crunch, I like to add sliced red onions.
 There’s no need to cook the onions.
 The vinegar in the glaze softens the onions perfectly.

-The flavour of this salad improves on standing, so I would recommend making it at least 4 hours before you need it, and leaving it in the fridge to chill.
-During this time you should stir it a few times to make sure the beetroot and onions are well covered with the glaze.
+The flavour of this salad improves on standing.
+I recommend making it at least 4 hours before you need it and leaving it in the fridge to chill.
+During this time you should stir it a few times to ensure the beetroot and onions are well covered with the glaze.

 What you will need